v923z/micropython-ulab/README.md

 Feature requests (porting a particular function from `numpy` or `scipy`) should also be posted at [ulab issue](https://github.com/v923z/micropython-ulab/issues).

 Contributions of any kind are always welcome.
-If you are a seasoned coder, you can simply issue a pull request.
+If you feel like adding to the code, you can simply issue a pull request.
 If you do so, please, try to adhere to `micropython`'s [coding conventions](https://github.com/micropython/micropython/blob/master/CODECONVENTIONS.md#c-code-conventions).

-However, you can also contribute to the documentation (preferably via the [jupyter notebooks](https://github.com/v923z/micropython-ulab/tree/master/docs), or run [tests](https://github.com/v923z/micropython-ulab/tree/master/tests).
+However, you can also contribute to the documentation (preferably via the [jupyter notebooks](https://github.com/v923z/micropython-ulab/tree/master/docs), or improve the [tests](https://github.com/v923z/micropython-ulab/tree/master/tests).

 ## Testing